The Diary of Lady Murasaki: Style and genre

 Bowring believes the work contains three styles, each distinct from the other.
 The first is the matter-of-fact chronicle of events, a chronicle which otherwise would typically have been written in Chinese.
 The second style is found in the author's self-reflective analysis.
 He considers the author's self-reflections the best that have survived from the period, noting that Murasaki's mastery of introspective style, still rare in Japanese, reflects her contributions to the development of written Japanese in that she conquered the limits of an inflexible language and writing system.
 The epistolary section represents the third style, a newly developed trend.
 Bowring sees this as the weakest portion of the work, a section where she fails to break free of the rhythms of spoken language.
 He explains that the rhythms of spoken language assumes the presence of an audience, is often ungrammatical, relies on "eye contact, shared experiences and particular relationships [to] provide a background which allows speech to be at times fragmentary and even allusive".
 In contrast, written language must compensate for "the gap between the producer and receiver of the message".
 She may have been experimenting with the new style of writing, either producing a fictional letter or writing a real letter, but he writes that at the end of the section the writing is weaker, "degenerating into [...] disjointed rhythms that are characteristic of speech."

 Translations

 In 1920, Annie Shepley Omori and Kochi Doi published Diaries of Court Ladies of Old Japan; this book combined their translation of Murasaki's diary with Izumi Shikibu's (The Izumi Shikibu nikki) and with the Sarashina nikki.
 Their translation had an introduction by Amy Lowell.

 Richard Bowring published a translation in 1982, which contains a "lively and provocative" analysis.

+In 2024, anthropologist Erick DuPree published a new English translation of The Diary of Murasaki Shikibu, accompanied by cultural and literary analysis informed by anthropological scholarship.